ororfest/ororfest.github.io/_posts/2013-9-20-gimme-shelter.markdown

 ---
 *A 48 hour Micro-home building competition.* Design, source, and build the most comfortable, good looking, easy to build, and sustainable micro-home you possibly can in a single weekend, spending no more than the equivalent of a single month's rent.

-NOTE: Meet at [Fernhill Community Center](https://www.facebook.com/fernhillcreations) at 7pm September 20 for a planning meeting.
+Meet at [Fernhill Community Center](https://www.facebook.com/fernhillcreations) at 7pm September 20 for a planning meeting.
 Follow the [facebook page](https://www.facebook.com/events/562949917075390/) for more information.